Alex77g/qor_useful_stuff/README.md

 you also need to have NodeJS installed, then install 'gulp' globally with npm and do npm install (in application root directory).

-Then pull go dependencies (go get -u ./... from application root directory) -- this part may take a while and gives no feedback until error or done, so you can throw a -v switch in there (go get -u -v ./... if you want feedback while it works).
+Then pull go dependencies ( ´´´console go get -u ./... ´´´ from application root directory) -- this part may take a while and gives no feedback until error or done, so you can throw a -v switch in there (go get -u -v ./... if you want feedback while it works).

 Do not forget to edit the database connection information (edit qor-example/config/config.go).